Existence, uniqueness and comparisons for BSDEs in general spaces: Inequalities for Stieltjes integrals

-\subsection{Integrating Factors}
+\subsection{Integrating factors}

-It is useful to have some results relating to the solutions of equations of the form $du_t - u_{t-}d\nu_t = ... $.
-These are similar the the classical results on the use of integrating factors and Gr\"onwall's inequality in the study of ordinary differential equations.
+It is useful to have some results relating to the solutions of equations of the form $du_t - u_{t-}\,d\nu_t = \cdots.$ These are similar the the classical results on the use of integrating factors and Gr\" onwall's inequality in the study of ordinary differential equations. \begin{definition} Let $u, v$ be two measures on a $\sigma$-algebra $\mathcal{A}$.
+We write $du\leq dv$ if, for any $A\in\mathcal{A}$, $u(A) \leq v(A)$. \end{definition} \begin{remark} When $v$ is a nonnegative measure, and $u$ is absolutely continuous with respect to $v$, this definition is equivalent to requiring that the Radon--Nikodym derivative satisfies $du/dv\leq1$, $dv$-a.e. \end{remark} \begin{lemma} Let $u$, $\nu$ and $w$ be signed Stieltjes measures on $\mathcal {B}([0,T])$, such that $\Delta\nu_t < 1$ for all $t$, and